tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 This maps out new `register_profile()` view to the URL `/rango/register_profile/`.
 Remember, the `/rango/` part of the URL comes from your *project's* `urls.py` module.
 The remainder of the URL is then handled by Rango's `urls.py`.

 ### Modifying the Registration Flow
 Now that everything is (almost!) working, we need to tweak the process -- or flow -- that users undertake when registering.
-In order to do this, we need to do some *overriding* within the `django-registration-redux` package.
+To do this, we need to do some *overriding* within the `django-registration-redux` package.
 Specifically, what we need to do is be able to tell the package where to redirect users who successfully create an account.
 We want to redirect them to the new `register_profile()` view!

-In order to accomplish this, we need to use something called a *class-based view* to override a method provided by the `django-registration-redux` package.
+To accomplish this, we need to use something called a *class-based view* to override a method provided by the `django-registration-redux` package.
 Given that we are working towards overriding a URL, it makes sense to add this to your *project's* `urls.py` -- the one that lives in the `tango_with_django_project` directory.
 Add the following code *above* the definition of your `urlpatterns` list, but after the `import` statements.

 {lang="python",linenos=off}
 	class MyRegistrationView(RegistrationView):